Motor Control Strategies For All-wheel Drive Systems | Dorleco | VCU, CAN Keypads, CAN Display Supplier

 2. Improved Stability

-Vehicle stability is enhanced by torque-vectoring AWD systems when making abrupt turns and tight turns.
+Torque-vectoring AWD systems enhance vehicle stability when making abrupt turns and tight turns.
 They reduce the possibility of oversteer or understeer by regulating the amount of power sent to each wheel.

 3. Enhanced Fuel Economy

-To conserve gasoline, many contemporary AWD systems are built to run mostly in 2WD mode.
-Performance and efficiency are balanced because AWD mode is only engaged when required.
+To conserve gasoline, engineers design many contemporary AWD systems to run mostly in 2WD mode.
+They balance performance and efficiency by engaging AWD mode only when required.

 4. Adaptability

-AWD cars can easily navigate a variety of terrains and weather situations thanks to advanced motor control strategies, giving drivers more control and confidence.
+Thanks to advanced motor control strategies, AWD cars can easily navigate a variety of terrains and weather conditions.
+As a result, drivers experience greater control and confidence.

 Applications of Motor Control Strategies in the Real World